dtzxporter/DTZxPorterLanding/_tools/diver.md

 - 1.13 - Support for exporting sounds (as wem) and sound banks (as bnk).
 - 1.14 - Support for more animations. ~99% are exportable.
 - 1.15 - Added all in-use file type names and verified them.
+- 1.16 - Fixed models which have no lods (uncommon).